7 New Trends In Sports Card Collecting, And How to Make Money Doing It

 SHOPPING ONLINE

-You should sleuth around auction sites and sports card retailers, as well as local listings and even garage or estate sales.
+You should sleuth around auction sites and sports card stores, as well as local listings and even garage or estate sales.
 You will get a good feel for what's selling and what isn't (and for how much), and can get a good idea of what you want to purchase.
 Especially look for people trying to get rid of their "junk," as they will often undersell in the name of expediency!

-Unfortunately, you will have some stiff competition if you want to sell sports cards.
-Many people spend all day looking for the best deals online and will snatch up opportunities as soon as they see them.
+Unfortunately, you will have some stiff competition if you want to focus on the best ways to sell sports cards.
+Many people spend all day looking for how to make money with sports cards online and will snatch up opportunities as soon as they see them.
 You can't win every deal, but play smart, and you'll find yourself making some good purchases!

 ELECTRONIC SPORTS CARD COLLECTING